Attia14/Dhati-/README.md

-# Dhati-plus Fine-tuned LLMs for Arabic Subjectivity Assessment
+# AraDhati-plus: a dataset for Arabic Subjectivity Assessment